Alison Wearing is a Canadian writer and performer.

-Alison has served as a juror for the Governor-General's Literary Awards, a reader for the CBC Literary Awards, a mentor for the University of Guelph's MFA Creative Writing program, a faculty member of the Under The Volcano master class program, and Writer-in-Residence at both Trent University and the University of Guelph.
-In the fall of 2018, she will be the Writer-in-Residence at Green College, a graduate college of interdisciplinary study at the University of British Columbia in Vancouver.
+Alison has served as a juror for the Governor-General's Literary Awards, a reader for the CBC Literary Awards, a mentor for the University of Guelph's MFA Creative Writing program, a faculty member of the Under The Volcano master class program, and Writer-in-Residence at Trent University, the University of Guelph, and Green College, a graduate college of interdisciplinary scholarship at the University of British Columbia in Vancouver, Canada.